 BOX plots were initially used in the January 2018 report (Amec Foster Wheeler, January 2018) as a qualitative tool to screen for spatial heterogeneity among the wells.
 Some of the BOX plots showed potential outliers.
-Based on an update to the Background Evaluation, the boron data points at CBL-302I from October 2016 and March 2017(0.156 mg/L and 0.297 mg/L, respectively) meet the established outlier criteria under DUMPStat.
-These data were not previously excluded by the ProUCL background evaluation and were thus retained as valid data by DUMPStat.
+Based on an update to the Background Evaluation Report using DUMPStat, the boron data points at

+CBL-302I from October 2016 and March 2017\(0.156 mg/L and 0.297 mg/L, respectively) would\meet the established outlier criteria under DUMPStatbe excluded using Dixon's Test, however, as described in the response for 16 (f)(1)(a), as discussed in the Unified Guidance, use of Dixon's Test assumes the data are normally distributed.
+The low detection frequency to date "makes it difficult to implement parametric statistical tests, since it may not be possible to determine if the underlying population is normal or can be nmormalized."
+These data were not previously excluded by the ProUCL background evaluation, and given the not-applicability of using Dixon's Test for the CBL-302I Boron dataset (>50% non-detects), were thus these data were not identified as outliers, and were thus retained as valid data by DUMPStat.
 Future comparisons will treat these datapoints as outliers and not include these concentrations in background.